 FAQ

-I make too much money to qualify for financial aid.
+• I make too much money to qualify for financial aid.
 Should I fill out the FAFSA?

 Absolutely!
 Merit-based financial aid is not based on how much money you make, but in order to receive merit aid, many colleges require that you fill out the FAFSA.

-When is the best time for me to start planning for college?
+• When is the best time for me to start planning for college?

-If my Expected Family Contribution (EFC) is $7000, and I receive a $2000 scholarship from my high school, will that reduce my EFC to $5000?
+• If my Student Aid Index (SAI) is $7000, and I receive a $2000 scholarship from my high school, will that reduce my SAI to $5000?

-How many times can I take the ACT/SAT?
+• How many times can I take the ACT/SAT?
 And does it matter which test I take?

-I have been told that early decision admission is not always a good idea.
+• I have been told that early decision admission is not always a good idea.
 Why is that?

 It is not always a good idea for the same reason it is not usually good to say, “I’ll take it” before you know the price of a new car.
-Early Decision (ED) may give you an admission advantage, but you may also pay retail for your education.
+Early Decision (ED) may (or may not) give you an admission advantage, but you may also pay retail for your education.
 Early Decision is binding.
 If you are positive about where you want to go and price does not matter, then Early Decision is an okay choice.
 But if you are unsure of your college choice or cost is a factor, then DO NOT apply Early Decision.

-Can my CPA or financial planner help us with the college funding process?
+• Can my CPA or financial planner help us with the college funding process?

 For the most part, CPAs and financial planners are not familiar with all the nuances of the financial aid process.
 They may be able to help with filling out financial aid forms.
+If you want more help, see our "Paying for College page.

-I am going to save as much as possible for college.
+• I am going to save as much as possible for college.
 Is this a good idea?

 Yes, BUT…… The FAFSA will count the parent’s assets at 5.6% but the student’s assets will be counted at 20%.
 It is better to have assets in the parent’s name, rather than in the student’s name.
 The financial aid process is complex.

-Will any college that accepts me give me 100% of my financial need?
+• Will any college that accepts me give me 100% of my financial need?

 No is the simple answer, although there may be a few colleges that meet 100% of your need.
 Colleges may provide anywhere from 40% to 100% of your need.
 It varies from college to college.
 You should figure out the % need met before getting too excited about a particular college.

-Am I allowed to question the Student Aid Report (SAR) when I get it?
+• Am I allowed to question the Student Aid Report (SAR) when I get it?

 Yes, and please do.
 Financial aid officers make mistakes.
 It is up to you to review your SAR for errors.